kivy/kivy/doc/sources/tutorials/crashcourse.rst

 Crash Course
 ============

-Crash Course (or Kivy Crash Course) is a series of YouTube video tutorials by Kivy core developer `inclement <https://github.com/inclement>`_ which provides a simple walkthrough in Kivy for users who know how to code in Python, but is also friendly even to beginners with Python as with Kivy.
-After Pong and Paint tutorials, this set of videos covers more features and tweaks that can be used to create your app quicker, your code elegant and eye-friendly.
+The Kivy Crash Course is a series of YouTube video tutorials by Kivy core developer `inclement <https://github.com/inclement>`_.
+They provide a simple walkthrough in Kivy for users who know how to code in Python and is friendly to Python beginners.
+After the Pong and Paint tutorials, this set of videos covers basic features and techniques that can be used to create your app quicker, keeping your code elegant and eye-friendly.

 Basic Info
 ----------

-Crash Course primarily consists of a series of YouTube videos each ~10 minutes (in total of 145 minutes), articles describing some of the videos and the code used in the videos.
+The Crash Course primarily consists of a series of YouTube videos, each roughly 10 minutes long.
+There are also articles describing some of the videos and the code used in the videos.

 Topics covered by the Crash Course include:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    * Use of the basic Kivy widgets such as Label, Button, Scatter, TextInput
+    * Use of the basic Kivy widgets such as the Label, Button, Scatter and
+      TextInput
     * Building an app for android with python-for-android's `old
       toolchain <https://github.com/kivy/python-for-android/tree/old_toolchain>`_
     * Binding functions to events